blaenk/blaenk.github.io/provider/notes/gdb.markdown

 $ gdb programname PID
 ```

 Another thing that can be done is to run GDB and tell it that the program should be run on a different terminal.
 This is accomplished with the `tty` command.
-For example, assuming the program should be on `/dev/pts/8` --- perhaps because we have another window paired with that pseudoterminal --- we would run the following:
+For example, assuming the program should be on `/dev/pts/8`---perhaps because we have another window paired with that pseudoterminal---we would run the following:

 ``` gdb
 (gdb) tty /dev/pts/8